-The following graph provides a comparison of the cumulative total stockholder return for the period commencing on December 7, 2000 and ending on December 31, 2001 among the Company, the Russell 2000 Index, the Nasdaq Pharmaceutical Index and the J.P.
-Morgan H&Q Healthcare Index.
-The calculation of total cumulative return assumes an initial investment of \$100 in the Company's Common Stock and the Russell 2000 Index, the Nasdaq Pharmaceutical Index and the J.P.
-Morgan H&Q Healthcare Index on December 7, 2000, the date of the Company's initial public offering, and the reinvestment of all dividends.
+The following graph provides a comparison of the cumulative total stockholder return for the period commencing on December 7, 2000 and ending on December 31, 2002 among the Company, the Russell 2000 Index and the Nasdaq Pharmaceutical Index.
+The Stockholder Return Performance Graph contained in the proxy statements for the two prior years provided the J.P.
+Morgan H&Q Healthcare Index as a comparative index, however that Index ceased reporting in March 2002 and therefore is not included in the following graph.
+The calculation of total cumulative return assumes an initial investment of \$100 in the Company's Common Stock and the Russell 2000 Index and the Nasdaq Pharmaceutical Index on December 7, 2000, the date of the Company's initial public offering, and the reinvestment of all dividends.

-COMPARISON OF 13 MONTH CUMULATIVE TOTAL RETURN

-AMONG HARVARD BIOSCIENCE, INC., THE RUSSELL 2000 INDEX, THE NASDAQ PHARMACEUTICAL INDEX AND THE JP MORGAN H&Q HEALTHCARE INDEX
+COMPARISON OF 25 MONTH CUMULATIVE TOTAL RETURN AMONG HARVARD BIOSCIENCE, INC., THE RUSSELL 2000 INDEX AND THE NASDAQ PHARMACEUTICAL INDEX